jnqnfe/pulse-binding-rust/README.md

 PulseAudio license.
 PulseAudio itself is licensed under LGPL version 2.1+.
 These bindings, as specified above, are under that same license.

-The logo images files are a combined derivative of the Rust programming language icon, with a core element of the PulseAudio icon.
+The logo image files are a combined derivative of the Rust programming language icon and the PulseAudio icon, taking core elements from each.

 Source Code Contents
 ====================